 Oh do you have time to linger for just a little while out of your busy very important day for the goldfinches that have gathered in a field of thistles for a musical battle, to see who can sing the highest note, or the lowest, or the most expressive of mirth, or the most tender?
 Their strong blunt beaks drink the air as they strive melodiously, not for your sake and not for mine, and not for the sake of winning, but for sheer delight and gratitude- believe us, they say, it is a serious thing just to be alive on this fresh morning In this broken world.
 I beg of you, do not walk by without pausing to attend to this rather ridiculous performance.

-Or it could be what we mean when we say: We must change our life.
+It could mean something.
+It could mean everything.
+Or it could be what we mean when we say:\ We must change our life.